 How I Built My MDX Blog System (and Why It's Fast Enough)

 I wanted a blog that felt like Markdown, but could still render React components, callouts, and embeds without turning into a templating mess.
-MDX hit the sweet spot.
+MDX hit the sweet spot — and Astro makes it fly.

 Why MDX (not just Markdown)